jbaek7023/AIND-Isolation/README.md

 ![Example game of isolation](viz.gif)

 # Intro
 This is an adversarial search agent to play the game 'Isolation'.
-This project is for Artificial Intelligence Nanodegree from Udacity Online Course.
+This project is for [Artificial Intelligence Nanodegree from Udacity](https://www.udacity.com/ai).

 Isolation is a deterministic, two-player game of perfect information in which the players alternate turns moving a single piece from one cell to another on a board.
 Whenever either player occupies a cell, that cell becomes blocked for the remainder of the game.
 The first player with no remaining legal moves loses, and the opponent is declared the winner.